skellis46/slipbox/two women dancing.md

 Perhaps then screendance ought to stay hidden in plain sight.
 That there is tremendous value in seeking ways to bypass the bleakest of bleak pictures.

-Neil Postman was a media theorist who took a famously skeptical stance on the role and value of technology in human culture and society.
-His most well-known book -- _Amusing ourselves to death: public discourse in the age of show business_[@postman-2006-amusing] -- was first published in 1985 and it reconstitutes Marshall McCluhan's famous aphorism: the medium is the message.[@mcluhan_understanding_1967] Postman argues that a message is too specific or fixed, and that media forms do not convey messages.
-Instead, he writes that media are "rather like metaphors, working by unobtrusive but powerful implication to enforce their special definitions of reality." [@postman-2006-amusing p.10] Postman impels us to consider that "in every tool we create, an idea is embedded that goes beyond the function of the thing itself."[@postman-2006-amusing p.14]

 Function is data extraction.
 Simple.
 But something awe-inspiring as well.
 Humans making.